Introduction

 x86-64-v2 (supported, searched)

-CachyOS maintains three sets of repositories for packages compiled processor level optimizations, one set for each processor level.
-There are also repositores for packages not optimized by processor level.
-The installer enables the approporiate optimized packager repositores along with the unoptimized package repositories.
+CachyOS maintains three sets of repositories for packages compiled with processor level optimizations, one set for each supported processor level.
+There are also repositories for packages not optimized by processor level.
+The installer enables the appropriate optimized package repositories for the installation target, as well as the unoptimized package repositories.
 The following listing shows the enabled repositories for the processor level features in the Lenovo Legion 5i Pro's processor.
+The following listing shows the enabled repositories for the Lenovo Legion 5i Pro

 ❯ pacman-conf --repo-list